-Medical aid in dying became available in Montana when the state Supreme Court ruled in Baxter’s favor, in 2009, finding that “[The] Rights of the Terminally Ill Act clearly provides that terminally ill patients are entitled to autonomous end-of-life decisions.”
+Medical aid in dying became available in Montana when the state Supreme Court ruled in favor of terminally ill U.S. Marine veteran Bob Baxter, in 2009, finding that “[The] Rights of the Terminally Ill Act clearly provides that terminally ill patients are entitled to autonomous end-of-life decisions.”

 Compassion & Choices works to educate Montanans, including healthcare professionals and health systems administrators, to ensure access to the full range of end-of-life care options and promote institutional policies that allow eligible patients to access medical aid in dying if they choose.

 End-of-Life Planning Use our step-by-step guide to chart your journey.

 Los recursos en Español Los recursos en Español.

 COVID-19 Toolkit Get answers to your questions about COVID-19 and end of life care.

 Resources for Providers Find resources tailored to the needs of healthcare providers.